CalebGideon/Image-To-ASCII/README.md

   <ul>
     <p>The .exe will prompt the user to provide a correct input in regards to each step (either required or optional), for the ASCII conversion process.</p>
     <li><b>Example, if your image is called Test, and is a .jpg file, you would respond to the first query with -> Test.jpg</b></li>
     <p>You will then be asked what your prefered downsampling factor will be.
-Larger images benefit from higher downsampling, with bullpark values usually in the range of 5-20 (Experiment as you see fit)</p>
+Larger images benefit from hi  gher downsampling, with bullpark values usually in the range of 5-20 (Experiment as you see fit)</p>
     <li><b>Example, you could provide a value 5 -> downsamples the image by 5 times its original size</b></li>
     <p>You will then be asked If you would like to specifiy an aspect ratio.
 This determines the width to height ratio of an image, as ASCII tends to be visually taller than wider, it can be beneficial for detailed images</p>
     <li><b>Example, if you would like a double 2:1 aspect ratio, input -> 2</b></li>